cheich/css-basics/README.md

 All major browsers like Chrome, Firefox and Safari are supported.

 Since v4.0, IE<10 and FF<19 support is dropped.
-If you want to support these browsers you can still use the old version 3.x.
+If you want to support these browsers you can still use version 3.x.

-IE9 doesn't support Flexbox - I'm looking for workarounds or a pollyfill.
+_IE9 doesn't support Flexbox - I'm looking for workarounds or a pollyfill._

 ## Release notes